 The only pre-requisite for this course is scientific curiosity.
-Students are not expected to know anything about bioinformatics.
-This class is not meant to teach advanced algorithmic design or statistics (such classes already exist in our department), though there are many themes that overlap with those fields.
+Students are not expected to know anything about bioinformatics, coding, or statistics.
+This class is not meant to teach advanced algorithmic design or statistics (such classes already exist at USC), though there are many themes that overlap with those fields.
 The emphasis in this course is on practical implementation, not on computational aesthetics.